 Cocoa Power in Action: House Cleaning Turned Fun

-Not too long after eating the bar, my mood began to improve until I eventually found myself vacuuming in what felt like a state of euphoria.
+Not too long after eating the chocolate bar, my mood began to improve until I eventually found myself vacuuming in what felt like a state of euphoria.
 There is nothing in the world to make me believe that anything about vacuuming could be remotely delightful, except for chocolate’s intervention.
 I also felt remarkably calm and at peace, instead of my normal baseline anxiety and chronic feeling of hurriedness.
 I was impressed enough that I decided to make more of an effort to regularly incorporate chocolate into my diet.
 Don’t take my word for it, though: science has provided multiple studies to show how chocolate helps to lower stress levels.

 For Further Reading